ripienaar/nats-roundtripper/README.md

 This is a Golang `http.RoundTripper` that uses NATS as a transport.

+Included is a `http.RoundTripper` for clients, a server that uses normal HTTP Handlers and any existing http handler mux and a Caddy Server transport.

 ### Why?

 Using NATS as a transport for microservices has a number of advantages, you get a lot